Western Tlacolula Valley Zapotec: Vowels

 Tlacolula Valley Zapotec vowels are classified as modal, creaky (á), checked (a'), or breathy (ah).

 Vowels may also occur as pharyngealized /vˤ/ or glottalized /vˀ/.

 Vowels may be differentiated by phonation and tone.
 Tlacolula Valley Zapotec has four tones: level high, level low, rising, and falling.
 Vowels differing in phonation often occur together in the same syllable as diphthongs.
 While a given vowel complex will always have the same tone, there are no tone contrasts for the same vowel complex.

 The chart the level high, level low, rising, or falling the tone makes that the syllables make in the vowels of the word.
 Speakers take notice of the vowel complex, in the chart most words are spelled in the same way.

 Morphology

-Colonial Valley Zapotec (CVZ), a historical form of Valley Zapotec preserved in archival documents written during the Mexican colonial period.
-We provide data showing that positional verbs in CVZ have unique morphological properties and participate in a defined set of syntactic constructions, showing that positional verbs formed a formal class of verbs in Valley Zapotec as early as the mid-1500s.
+Foreman and Lillehaugen (2017) provide data showing that positional verbs in CVZ have unique morphological properties and participate in a defined set of syntactic constructions, showing that positional verbs formed a formal class of verbs in Valley Zapotec as early as the mid-1500s.
 This work contributes to the typological literature on positional verbs, demonstrating the type of morphosyntactic work that can be done with a corpus of CVZ texts, and contributes to our understanding of the structure and development of the modern Zapotec positional verb system with implications for the larger Zapotec locative system.